KhronosGroup/OpenXR-Tutorials/tutorial/setup.rst

 	.. rubric:: Android

-	Here, I'll show how to hand build an Android Studio project that runs a C++ Native Activity.
+	Here, We'll show how to hand build an Android Studio project that runs a C++ Native Activity.
 	Open Android Studio, select New Project and choose an Empty Activity.
 Set the names and save location.
 The language can be ignored here as we are using C++, and we can set the Minimum SDK to API 24: Android 7.0(Nougat).
 Complete set up.

 	.. image:: android-studio-newproject.png